simplilearn-devops/devops-lesson-2/lab-2.2/README.md

 Create an SSH client key pair (public and private) Check to see if you have SSH keys generated
-* ls ~/.ssh
+`ls ~/.ssh`

 If you see only the file 'authorized_keys' then you need to perform the following step to generate an SSH client key
-*  --> Accept the default file
+--> Accept the default file
-*  --> Do not enter a passphrase
+--> Do not enter a passphrase
-* ssh-keygen -t rsa
+`ssh-keygen -t rsa`

 ### Step 3

-Prepare a Dockerfile to create a new Docker image
+Prepare a `Dockerfile` to create a new Docker image

 Create a subdirectory to hold the context for the Docker build operation
-* mkdir build
+`mkdir build`

 Enter that directory
-* cd build
+`cd build`

 Copy the public part of the SSH key pair into the build directory
-* cp ~/.ssh/id_rsa.pub authorized_keys
+`cp ~/.ssh/id_rsa.pub authorized_keys`

 Create a Dockerfile with the following contents.
 (Use _vi Dockerfile_ or _nano Dockerfile_)

-* FROM alpine:latest
+`FROM alpine:latest
-* RUN apk update
+RUN apk update
-* RUN apk add openssh
+RUN apk add openssh
-* RUN adduser -g "Student User" -D student && mkdir /home/student/.ssh && echo "student:student" | chpasswd
+RUN adduser -g "Student User" -D student && mkdir /home/student/.ssh && echo "student:student" | chpasswd
-* ADD authorized_keys /home/student/.ssh
+ADD authorized_keys /home/student/.ssh
-* RUN chown -R student.student /home/student && chmod 700 /home/student/.ssh && chmod 600 /home/student/.ssh/authorized_keys
+RUN chown -R student.student /home/student && chmod 700 /home/student/.ssh && chmod 600 /home/student/.ssh/authorized_keys
-* RUN ssh-keygen -t rsa -f /etc/ssh/ssh_host_rsa_key -q -N ""
+RUN ssh-keygen -t rsa -f /etc/ssh/ssh_host_rsa_key -q -N ""
-* EXPOSE 22
+EXPOSE 22
-* CMD ["/usr/sbin/sshd", "-D"]
+CMD ["/usr/sbin/sshd", “-D”]`

 ### Step 4

 Create a new Docker image and test

 Create the docker image using the Dockerfile commands
-* docker build -t ssh:alpine .
+`docker build -t ssh:alpine .`

 See that the image got created.
-* docker images
+`docker images`

 Run the new container which will contain your public SSH key and run the SSH daemon
-* docker run -d -p 2022:22 --name ssh ssh:alpine
+`docker run -d -p 2022:22 --name ssh ssh:alpine`

 Connect to the Docker container using your the Linux ssh client on your computer
-* ssh -p 2022 student@localhost
+`ssh -p 2022 student@localhost`

 You are now inside the Alpine Linux container.
 Please explore!!
+Exit by typing `exit` or control-D.

 ### Step 5

 Clean up

-* docker stop ssh
+`docker stop ssh
-* docker rm ssh
+docker rm ssh
-* docker rmi ssh:alpine
+docker rmi ssh:alpine
-* docker rmi alpine:3.4
+docker rmi alpine:3.4`